broadinstitute/cellpainting-gallery/documentation/contributing_to_cpg.md

 Please contact @erinweisbart or @shntnu to initiate discussion of a data contribution.
 After receiving approval, you will receive a detailed contribution workflow customized for your data contribution.

-To be approved, your dataset must required to meet the following requirements:
+To be approved, your dataset must meet the following requirements:

 ### Assay structure

-All datasets in the Cell Painting Gallery are from a published Cell Painting Assay version or a close derivative.
+All datasets in the Cell Painting Gallery must be from a published Cell Painting Assay version or a close derivative.
 If you would like to contribute data from a derivative assay it must be useable for morphological profiling in that it stains/labels multiple cellular compartments/organelles.

 ### Accompanying information